view-components/view-components/doc/cookbook.md

 If you need to ignore css & js resources on concrete page, place this code before components rendering.

-If you need to ignore css & js resources on all pages of your application, there is two options:
+If you need to ignore css & js resources on all pages of your application, there are two options:

 a.
 Place this code to your application bootstrap